kirkmawa/swa_wx4_me/README.md

 ## What this web app does

 When visiting this web page from a mobile device, it will prompt the user to provide their location using a standard browser geolocation API.
 This location data is then cross-referenced against active US [National Weather Service](https://weather.gov/) severe weather alerts.
 The majority of these alerts since 2007 have been outlined based on geographic polygons rather than political subdivisions or county-equivalents.
 The user is then informed whether their device's location is inside one of these warning polygons.
+If so, links are shown to a companion web app running at https://map.wx4.me ([GitHub repo here](https://github.com/kirkmawa/swa_map_wx4_me)).

 ### Additional weather data referenced
 * US Storm Prediction Center severe convective weather watches